1jour1vin

 About the estate:

-In the Jaume family, they have been winemakers "...ever since Mathieu Jaume decided to plant vines in Châteauneuf-du-Pape in 1826."
+In the Jaume family, we have been winemakers "...ever since Mathieu Jaume decided to plant vines in Châteauneuf-du-Pape in 1826."
 Odile and Alain Jaume and their sons, Christophe and Sébastien, now manage a 70-hectare vineyard (Domaine Grand Veneur, Clos de Sixte) that also produces wines under the Lirac and Côtes du Rhône appellations.
 As expected, Grenache Noir and Syrah dominate the vineyard’s grape varieties.
-The estate began transitioning to organic farming in 2009.
+The estate began the transition to organic farming in 2009.

 Robert Parker - Wine Advocate